francescorn/francescorn/README.md

 You can reach me at frances_c@cox.net or fcornwall@alum.vassar.edu.

-Do not send me any spam or phishing emails, I will write a report to the FBI and possibly more.
+Do not send me any spam or phishing emails, I will write report it.

 <!---
 francescorn/francescorn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.